 "SUICIDE BOATS" wrecked by their crews were found by the 77th Division as it mopped up in the Keramas.
-They looked like small speedboats but were poorly constructed and quite slow.
-These two craft (below) were captured in their cave shelters by American troops on Okinawa.
-Note booby trap warnings and crude depth charge racks at stern.
+They looked like small speedboats but were poorly constructed and quite slow, These two craft (below) were captured in their cave shelters by American troops on Okinawa.
+Note booby trap warnings

-SOFTENING UP THE TARGET was the task of the Allied fleet.
+SOFTENING UP THE TARGET was the task of the allied fleet.
 It stood off Okinawa to place accurate fire on known Japanese installations and to support underwater demolitions teams clearing the beaches.
 At the same time the fleet's air arm conducted aerial bombardment.
-This low-level bombing attack on L minus 1 (below) hit enemy shipping in the mouth of the Bishi River.
+This low-level bombing attack on L minus (below) hit enemy shipping in the mouth of the Bishi River.